Section Guide

 6 Sections

-Targeted rehab for rotator cuff pain, impingement-type symptoms, stiffness, and overhead movement limitations.
+Targeted rehab for rotator cuff pain, overhead limitation, stiffness, frozen-shoulder-like restriction, and work or gym-related shoulder symptoms.

 Section Guide